msgpo/arch-guide/README.md

 # 11. Post installation

 ## Set X11 Keymap
 ⌨️ It's recommended to set this to your keymap.
-Some Display Manager and Desktop Environments use this
+Some Display Manager and Desktop Environments use this (replace `yourkeymap` with your keymap e.g. de-latin1)
 ```
-localectl set-x11-keymap de
+localectl set-x11-keymap yourkeymap
 ```

 ## WiFi